Oracle SQL (Genius Series Book 21)

 Sorts are Alphabetical, NOT Logical

-Using A CASE Statement to Sort Logically
+Using A Valued CASE Statement to Sort Logically

 How to ALIAS a Column Name